MGH Radiology Llama: A Llama 3 70B Model for Radiology: Methodology

 \section{Methodology}

-Our method to build this model involves two main steps: Preprocessing of Massachusetts General Hospital (MGH) dataset and instruction fine-tuning.
-For fine-tuning, we utilize both fully fine-tuning and QLoRA fine-tuning\cite{dettmers2024qlora} on Llama 3 70B model.
+Our method to build this model involves two main steps: Preprocessing of our in-house dataset from Massachusetts General Hospital and instruction fine-tuning.
+For fine-tuning, we utilize both fully fine-tuning and QLoRA fine-tuning\cite{dettmers2024qlora} on Llama 3-70B model.